edjalee/hello-world/README.md

 # hello-world
-#this file is created by Edy Lee
+#this file is created by Eddie Lee